 (b) this Agreement, the Underlying Master Agreements (including all Transactions under each) and any guarantees provided in respect thereof, each and together constitute an "eligible financial contract" under and in all proceedings related to the BIA, the Companies' Creditors Arrangement Act, R.S.C.
 1985, c.C-36 or the Winding-Up Act, R.S.C.
 1985, c.W-11, as the same may be amended, restated, replaced, or re-enacted from time to time.

 9. Governing Law.
 The rights of the Parties under this Agreement shall be in addition to, and not in limitation or exclusion of, any other rights that they may have (whether by agreement, operation of law, or otherwise).
-This Agreement shall be governed by, and construed in accordance with the laws of the State of New York (without reference to its choice of law doctrine).
+This Agreement shall be governed by, and construed in accordance with the laws of the State of Texas (without reference to its choice of law doctrine).

 10. Jurisdiction.
 Subject to Section 16, any provisions in the Underlying Master Agreements regarding jurisdiction, waiver of immunity, waiver of trial by jury, and process shall apply to this Agreement in the same manner and to the same extent as if such references were contained in this Agreement.